 In the end, both Drip and Mailchimp at least touch on each of these nine email marketing necessities, but one probably aligns closer to your ecommerce needs right now.

-Where Mailchimp wins: If your business is in a place where you want to stick to sending out one-time broadcast emails to lists of people, or if you really only need to automate as far as one- or two-step campaigns, then Mailchimp is a safe bet for you.
+Where Mailchimp wins: If your business is in a place where you want to stick to sending out one-time broadcast emails to audiences of people, or if you really only need to automate as far as one- or two-step campaigns, then Mailchimp is a safe bet for you.

 Where Drip wins: If you’re looking for a more robust automation platform, Drip outperforms Mailchimp.
 The visual workflow builder makes it easier to see where customers are headed, plus there is virtually no end to the number of triggers you can set up that send users into campaigns and workflows.